 Working in education and seeking private health insurance?
-You might want to consider Teachers Health Fund's range of policy options.
+You might want to consider Teachers Health's range of policy options.

 Established in 1954 by the NSW Teachers Federation, this industry-based fund now offers a range of affordable health insurance products exclusively to those who are a current or former member of an education union and their immediate family members.

-- What are the main features of Teachers Health Fund policies?
+- What are the main features of Teachers Health policies?

 - Are there any additional benefits from becoming a member?

-- What will Teachers Health Fund not pay a benefit for?
+- What will Teachers Health not pay a benefit for?

 - What factors can affect my health insurance premium?